martinezcastroanamaria-blip/Marketing-Product---Hugging-Face-App/README.md

 - Sentiment analysis on comments using VADER Sentiment Analysis.
 - Interactive visualizations like word clouds, sentiment trends, and engagement rate charts.
 - Automatically saves results to Google Sheets for long-term tracking and analysis.
+- Advanced thumbnail analysis using Tesseract OCR for text recognition and OpenCV for face detection.

 ##  Requirements
 All dependencies are listed in the `requirements.txt` file.